4e1e0603/4e1e0603/README.md

 ~ *Nothing is so permanent as a temporary solution.*

-~ I keep my personal work private for the following years.
-Thanks for following me.
+~ Next few years, I will keep all my personal projects as private.

+~ I want to thank all of my follower's!